 The battle over the chimes continued for several years, until in 1946, Congress enacted a new law giving recognition to trade symbols used in services, as opposed to trademarks applied directly to merchandise.
 On November 20, 1947, NBC submitted an application to the United States Patent and Trademark Office for registration for …

 “A sequence of musical chime–like notes which in the key of C sound the notes G, E, C, the G being the one just below Middle C; the E the one just above Middle C, the C being Middle C, thereby to identify applicant’s broadcasting service.”

 The Patent and Trademark Office granted NBC’s request, thus giving NBC the first registered Service Mark in U.S. history on April 4, 1950.
 It also made NBC the first company ever to register a sonic brand.

 NBC Lets Their Radio Trademark For The NBC Chimes Lapse

 One of the more perplexing parts of the NBC Chimes story, is why NBC let their chimes trademark lapse.

-Just 40 years prior, NBC was fighting ABC for exclusive use of the chimes.
+The trademark for using the chimes to identify radio programming expired on November 3, 1992.
+Not only is registration #523616 for the NBC Chimes expired, but the record was destroyed in 1996.
+Just 40 years prior, NBC was fighting with ABC for exclusive use of the chimes.
 So why did they let it go?

 NBC got out of the radio business in the 1990s.
 Under the leadership of NBC president Bob Wright, NBC made the strategic move to sell its radio assets and expand into cable television with channels like CNBC and MSNBC.